ahmadbasyouni10/ahmadbasyouni10/README.md

 self.hobbies = ["Coding", "Soccer", "Streaming"]
 ```

-I have been interested in coding from the age of 11.
-I started coding using block Scratch code and grew to learn languages such as Python and Java.
-At 13, I used my Java knowledge to experiment with Minecraft plugins and started to create my own.
-Around 14-15, I started creating games in Unity, where I dipped my toes into C#.
+I have been interested in computers from the age of 10.
+I started fixing old laptops and building computers for my family and friends.
+I started coding in highschool using Java.
+Then, learned Python and C++ and created VPN and Spoofers used by some video game players.
 Now, I am exploring Web Design and languages such as HTML, CSS, and JavaScript.
-I have tried tools such as Node.js and React, and I am still learning
+I have tried tools such as Node.js and React, and I am still learning to become a successful Software Engineer.

 ### 💼 Credentials
 - **Experience:**
-  - Mentored for 3 months by [Mukund Iyengar](https://faculty.stevens.edu/miyengar), Director of Launchpad
-  - Self-Taught Game Developer (2 Years) and Front-End Web Developer (1 Year)
+  - Interned at Dyali Interiors as a Front-End Developer
-  - You can view a few of my projects here on my [GitHub page](https://github.com/ouckah)!
+  - You can view a few of my projects here on my [GitHub page](https://github.com/ahmadbasyouni10)!

 # 📍 What Am I Doing?
 - 📋 Currently I am:
+  - Researching for CUNY Scholars Program (Full Stack Development)
   - Self-teaching MERN STACK
   - Grinding LeetCode
-  - Researching for CUNY Scholars Program (Full Stack Development)
   - Tutoring @ City University of New York

 # 🚀 Tech Stack